hyperdefined/CustomLauncherRewrite/README.md

 Your passphrase was typed in wrong.
 You either typed it incorrectly when you added an account, or you keep typing it incorrectly when you login.
 Remove the account and re-add it back if you can't remember it.

 ### I have an issue that is not listed here.
 No problem!
 Create a new [issue](https://github.com/hyperdefined/CustomLauncherRewrite/issues) and include as much detail as possible, so I can help you out.
+Make sure you attach your log file that is generated alongside the program.

 ## Known Issues
 None currently.